 - Report progress to the Council on a regular basis.

 The Best Practice Committee works with CCOs across the state to leverage efforts that support transformation across all market segments, as well as evaluating and recommending support for other non-OHLC community and statewide efforts to accomplish the same goals.

-The purpose of the Reducing Ineffective Care Workgroup is to identify and implement collaborative strategies for reducing healthcare waste.
-This includes providing guidance to the development and dissemination of reports aimed at assessing overuse and developing recommendations for consistent payment and benefit methodology across health plans for identified low value health care services.
+The purpose of the RIC Workgroup is to identify and implement collaborative strategies for reducing low-value healthcare services.
+This includes the development and dissemination of reports aimed at assessing overuse and developing recommendations for consistent payment and benefit methodology across health plans for identified low-value health care services.

 Advanced Care Planning

 Opioid Prescribing Reduction